Tech Brew Ride Home

 Is the Iran war coming for US tech companies specifically?
 Meta unveils new smartglasses.
 A leak gives us a look at how Claude Code works.
 SpaceX is losing contact with satellites for reasons we don’t know yet.
 And Whoop is the big wearable player I guess we don’t talk about enough.
 Iran says it will target US tech companies in Middle East (The Hill) Iran’s hackers go to war (FT) The latest Ray-Ban Meta smart glasses are more customizable and expensive (Engadget) Claude Code's source code appear

-- Intelligent reportIs AI About To Get More Expensive
+- Intelligent ReportIs AI About To Get More Expensive

 Published Mar 30, 2026